 Jonathan Truitt, Associate Professor of Colonial Latin American and World History, received his B.A. from Gustavus Adolphus College in 2000, his M.A. from Minnesota State University, Mankato in 2003, and his Ph.D. from Tulane University in 2009.
 He joined the History Department at CMU in 2009.

 Office Hours: (pdf)

 Research and Teaching Interests

 Professor Truitt focuses on indigenous and European relations in colonial Mexico City.
 His primary research interests have surrounded the interactions between Nahua people of central Mexico and the Catholic Church during the sixteenth and seventeenth centuries.
 His other interests include the role of female leadership in the indigenous community, the adoption and adaptation of European music and theater, the Nahuatl language, and the use of games to teach history.

-Professor Truitt is also the director of the CMU Institute for Simulations and Games as Methods for Engaging Students (CMU IS-GAMES).
+Professor Truitt is also the director of the CMU Institute for Simulations and Games (ISG).

 “Courting Catholicism: Nahua Women and the Catholic Church in Colonial Mexico City,” Ethnohistory 57 (2010), 415–444.